haoyuc/haoyuc.github.io/index.md

 # Bio

 I received a Bachelor degree in Computer Science and Engineering at The Chinese University of Hong Kong, Shenzhen (CUHKSZ) in 2021.

+I will be a Ph.D. student at the Hong Kong University of Science and Technology (Guangzhou) in 2022 fall, where I am advised by [Prof. Lei Zhu](https://sites.google.com/site/indexlzhu/home).

 Mainly intrest in computer vision and image processing.